Davidcp11/ExameCCM202/README.md

 - **`goalBias`**: Probability of sampling towards the goal.
 - **`delta`**: Step size for tree expansion.

+---

 ## Results
-The scripts generate statistics and graphs that include:
+Performance metrics and visualizations include:
 - Percentage of successful runs.
-- Average length of the paths found.
-- Average cost of the paths.
+- Average path lengths and costs.
+- Standard deviations for path lengths and costs.
+- Iterations to convergence.

+---

 ## Dependencies
 - MATLAB R2020b or later.